tdkehoe/Firebase-Cloud-Functions-with-Angular/README.md

 ng add @angular/fire
 ```

-Deselect `ng deploy -- hosting` and select `Firestore`.
-This project won't use any other Firebase features.
+Deselect `ng deploy -- hosting` and select `Firestore` and `Cloud Functions (callable)`.

 It will ask you for your email address associated with your Firebase account.
 Then it will ask you to associate a Firebase project.
 Select `[CREATE NEW PROJECT]`.
-Call it `Greatest Computer Scientists`.
+Call it `Firebase Functions Tutorial`.

 If this doesn't work, open your Firebase console and make a new project.
 Call it `Greatest Computer Scientists`.
 Skip the Google Analytics.